wolvever/prompti/README.md

 Supported providers include **OpenAI**, **Claude (Anthropic)**, **OpenRouter**, **LiteLLM**, and a **Rust**-based client for custom integrations.
 Each provider has its own `ModelClient` subclass (e.g. `OpenAIClient`).
 Set the relevant API key environment variables such as `OPENAI_API_KEY` before running examples.
+The Rust client is compiled as a Python extension and accessed through a thin wrapper rather than spawning a subprocess.

 ### Built-in model clients